Thank you for purchasing the Grassroots theme. These instructions will guide you to getting your site up and running by walking you through the theme.

 and the highlight color to:

 as those will match the defaults in the theme.
-You’re free to change these, but those will allow things to start out matching.
+You’re free to change these, but those will allow elements to start out matching.

-Once you have WooCommerce set up you can begin creating campaigns.
-The instructions for using the campaign plugin are at support.organizedthemes.com/campaign-extension/
+Once you have WooCommerce set up, you can begin creating campaigns and setting up the name your own price products.
+The instructions for downloading and using the campaign plugin and the Name Your Own Price plugin are found on this page: https://www.organizedthemes.com/campaign-extension-for-woocommerce-plugin/

 You can set up your site’s navigation menus by going to the Appearance section in your WordPress dashboard and selecting Menus.
 Here’s a quick video to show how this works: